Germination: Germination rate and germination capacity

 In agriculture and gardening, the germination rate describes how many seeds of a particular plant species, variety or seedlot are likely to germinate over a given period.
 It is a measure of germination time course and is usually expressed as a percentage, e.g., an 85% germination rate indicates that about 85 out of 100 seeds will probably germinate under proper conditions over the germination period given.
 Seed germination rate is determined by the seed genetic composition, morphological features and environmental factors.
 The germination rate is useful for calculating the number of seeds needed for a given area or desired number of plants.
 For seed physiologists and seed scientists "germination rate" is the reciprocal of time taken for the process of germination to complete starting from time of sowing.
 On the other hand, the number of seed able to complete germination in a population (i.e. seed lot) is referred to as germination capacity.

+Soil salinity is one of the stress factors that can limit the germination rate.
+Environmental stress activates some stress-related activities [CuZn-superoxide dismutase (SOD), Mn-SOD, L-ascorbate oxidase (AO), DNA polymerase Delta 1 (POLD)-1, Chaperon (CHAPE) and heat shock protein (HSP)-21], genetic template stability and photosynthetic pigment activation.
+Application of exogenic glutamine limiting this process.
+Research carried out on onion seeds shows a reduction in the mean germination time, an increase in the coefficient of germination velocity, the germination index and germination percentage after administration of exogenous glutamine to plants.